2023-IBM-Accelerate-SW-Track/to_do_list_week3/README.md

 Right now the button works however we are able submit a task with an empty due date.
 We need to change this so that only task with both a task name and due date create a task.

 + We need to go to `Home.js` and go to the `addTodo` function where we made sure no duplicate tasks were added.
 (Hint: The date picker will give us three values: A valid date in string form, `"Invalid Date"` or `null`.)
-Create a check for `"Invalid Date"` or `null` so task is made.
+Create a check for `"Invalid Date"` or `null` so no task is made.
 +  Recall the psudeo code from week 2
 ```
 if (item exists in todo list) {